mooniker/urrl/README.md

-# URRL
+# URrL

-URRL (uniform resource re-locator) is a basic URL shortener.
+URrL (uniform resource re-locator) is a basic URL shortener.